 Newmarket is not just the headquarters of racing in Britain but, arguably, in the world, with facilities second-to-none.

 There are 2800 acres of heath and woodland devoted to racing and training horses, including 40 miles of turf gallops, I7 miles of artificial gallops and 30 miles of traffic-free walking tracks.
 Indeed, Newmarket heath is the largest area of tended grassland in the world.

-They, our Trainers and, indeed, ourselves, cannot wait to show you around and help you share in the success of a winning team!
+We cannot wait to show you around and help you share in the success of a winning team!